raspberrypilearning/catch-the-bus/en/step_5.md

 --- /task ---

 --- task ---
 **Test:** Click the green flag.
 The bus will now hide after driving off.
-If you click the green flag again you won't be able to see the bus because it's still hidden!
+Do you remember how to make sure a sprite reappears when you click the green flag?
 --- /task ---

 --- task ---
-Add a `show`{:class="block3looks"} block to make the bus appear when the green flag is clicked:
+Add a `show`{:class="block3looks"} block to your when green flag is clicked script to make the bus appear when you run your project:

 ```blocks3
 when flag clicked